RitaAse/Nutritional-Product-Insight-Analysis/README.md

 4. Outlier Detection - Reviewed extreme nutritional values to ensure data reliability.
 5. Data Formatting - Standardized column names and ensured appropriate data types for numerical analysis.

+Note: An outlier was observed in the nutrient distributions.
+A correlation matrix was not performed because the different nutrients (e.g., calories vs. grams) have varying units, which could produce misleading correlations.

 ### Exploratory Data Analysis

 EDA involved exploring the nutritional fruit data to answer key questions, such as: